Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 Once the CSV file is created, it is imported into the Mineplan layer and the **Populate Mineplan** function from the Leach Stacking Module can be run.

-After running **Populate Mineplan**, the CutterResult layer should be exported and given a descriptive name, for example, LP30 EOM YearMonth CR.json.
-This should be saved in the folder '05 CutterResults'.
-Save the entire project file in the folder '04 Historical Stacking' as an'All (Model)' type.
+After running the **Populate Mineplan** function the CutterResult layer should be exported and clearly named, e.g., LP30_EOM_YearMonth_CR.json.
+Save this in the folder ‘05_CutterResults’.

+Store the entire project file, saved as an’All (Model)’ type in the folder ’04 Historical Stacking’.

 **Step 5 - Final Historical Stacking Project**

-To combine each stage and lift into a single project, a new project must be created.
-Drag in the original Base created for example, Date_MasterTopo_base.json.
-Drag the CutterResult files for each lift and stage from the ‘05_CutterResults’ folder.
+To combine each stage and lift into a single project a new project must be opened.
+Drag in the original Base created, e.g. Date_MasterTopo_base.json.
+Now drag in the CutterResult files for each lift and stage from the ‘05_CutterResults’ folder.

-Using the project's CutterResult layer, subsequent historical stacking can be added to this project.
+Subsequent historical stacking can be added to this project, using the project’s CutterResult layer.
 A Solution layer should be added to this project.

 **Step 6 - 3D Visualization**

-In the **Display>3D>New Timeline**, an animation of the stacking project can be viewed with shading and labelling based on the properties in the CutterResult layer.
+An animation of the stacking project can be viewed in the **Display>3D>New Timeline** with shading and labelling from the properties in the CutterResult layer.
 The fillers should be stacked in their respective orders.

 #### Forecast Stacking